rubysuperhero/hiro-project/tasks/index/todo/hero.md

  Title                                                                            |  Filename
 --------------------------------------------------------------------------------- | --------------------------
- maintain an archive of all the cli tools i've made, records of everytime i've    |  'src/144642129900.md' maintain an archive of all the cli tools i've made, records of everytime i've    |  '/Users/macbookpro/hero/tasks/src/144642129900.md'

  make a new h command that can list all subcmds and extensions because it loads   |  'src/144688952700.md' make a new h command that can list all subcmds and extensions because it loads   |  '/Users/macbookpro/hero/tasks/src/144688952700.md'